Braess' Paradoxes in Coupled Power and Transportation Systems: Occurrence of Braess' Paradoxes

 }

-These results suggest that all except type T-C BP can occur in the 2-Route 3-Bus coupled network as we vary the model parameters.
+These results suggest that all except type T-C BP\footnote{It is unclear how to obtain type T-C \mh{BP} in this coupled system.
+However, one can prove that if the transportation system can itself exhibit transportation \mh{BP} without power system (i.e. type T-T \mh{BP} when $\rho = 0$), then the coupled system can exhibit type T-C \mh{BP}.} can occur.
 In general, type T-C BP can also occur for coupled systems with more complex transportation systems.
-In the following subsections, detailed explanations of various types of \mh{BP} are provided.
+In the following, detailed explanations of various types of \mh{BP} are provided.